 Here is a list of common water-borne diseases:

-No. If you suspect that you are suffering from any kind of water-borne disease, you should immediately visit your doctor to seek the right treatment.
+No, you can’t treat waterborne diseases at home.
+If you suspect that you are suffering from any kind of water-borne disease, you should immediately visit your doctor to seek the right treatment.

 Yes, many insurers provide insurance cover for typhoid that can help you cover the treatment costs.